udexon/PhosMatrix/README.md

 With TKC, a user may execute a script, sending commands to a server, and receive the results as a json string or binary file.

-The crucial difference between a PhosMatrix app vs. a conventional web app arises from the need of a user to login when using a conventional web app.
-Since the conventional web app is vertically integrated, the functionalities are designed and restricted based on the user's role.
+The crucial difference between a PhosMatrix app vs. a conventional web app is the need of a user to login when using a conventional web app.
+Since the conventional web app is vertically integrated (modules within the app depend on each other in a vertical manner, from high level modules (e.g. GUI) to low level modules audio mixing, delivery, playback, user authentication etc.) , the functionalities are designed and restricted based on the user's role.

 In PhosMatrix however, since authentication is achieved using TKC, a client can interact with a server in a much more unrestricted manner, making its design more flexible.